GetLiberated/PL-Final-Project/README.md

 ---

 ## Features
-- Automatically open Binus Maya.
+- Automatically open Binus Maya on default browser.
 - Instant login.
 - In just one click you can:
    - View Grades/Score